 Since dogs, like cats, have a rich mythological heritage, they are also symbols with deep roots in the collective unconscious.
 When dogs appear in dreams, the message they symbolically carry can have deep meaning for the dreamer.

 Each of these mythological dogs is an embodiment of archetypal imprints left on the psyche through the collective unconscious.
 Unraveling the meaning of that blueprint will yield information valuable to uncovering the meaning of a dream involving dogs.

 Some important mythological canines include:

-- Sirius: The hunter, Orion's, faithful.
-Sirius is so important in Greek mythology that he has his own constellation
+- Sirius: The hunter Orion's faithful companion.
+Sirius is so important in Greek mythology that he has his own constellation.

 - Anubis: Egyptian mythology's god of the Underworld, who is pictured with a jackal's head.